Despite turmoil in Washington and skepticism over the Affordable Care Act, two industry heavyweights remain bullish about equities and the economy.

-While both panelists were clearly bullish on stocks, neither was particularly fond of dividend-paying stocks right now.
+While both panelists are clearly bullish on stocks, neither is particularly fond of dividend-paying stocks right now.

-“Equities are for growth, period,” said Mr. Coté.
+“Equities are for growth, period,” Mr. Coté said.
 “If I want income, that's what bonds are for.”

 As far as near-term risks go, however, the concerns are big and bigger.

-“My concern is whether there is enough nominal growth out there,” said Mr. Doll.
+“My concern is whether there is enough nominal growth out there,” Mr. Doll said.
 “We all earn paychecks out of nominal growth, and we pay bills out of nominal growth, and corporate earnings come from nominal growth.”

 On the issue of the health care reform law, both men responded in virtual lock step, acknowledging a need to temper their public comments.

-“There are two general beneficiaries of Obamacare; the uninsured and most portions of the health care sector.
-But I think it's a head wind to economic growth,” said Mr. Doll.
+“There are two general beneficiaries of Obamacare: the uninsured and most portions of the health care sector.
+But I think it's a head wind to economic growth,” Mr. Doll said.

 Mr. Coté summed up his feelings this way: “If you like how the post office delivers your mail, you're going to love the way the government delivers your health care.”